 10:00am: Explore Q Station Visitor Centre

-When you return from your walk head to the Q Station Visitor Centre where you can immerse yourself into the history and heritage of the Q Station.
+After returning from your rejuvenating morning walk, head to the Q Station Visitor Centre and immerse yourself into the history and heritage of the Q Station.
 The Visitor Centre is located on the wharf adjacent to Quarantine Beach, within what was the luggage storage facility of Sydney’s former Quarantine Station which also functions as a museum with significant features being preserved.
-The centre offers free admission so pick up a takeaway coffee at the Visitor Centre Café and explore the museum yourself until the Wharf Wander Tour begins.
+The centre offers free admission so pick up a takeaway coffee at the Visitor Centre Café and explore the museum yourself until the Wharf Wanderer history tour begins.

-The Wharf Wander Tour is the perfect tour to understand the arrival and daily operation of residents at the Quarantine Station.
-The tour runs for 45 minutes where you will explore the heritage buildings and discover the stories of migrants through the 19th and 20th centuries.
+The Wharf Wander Tour is an interactive opportunity to understand the arrival and daily operation of passengers and staff at the former Quarantine Station.
+The tour runs for 45 minutes and explores heritage buildings to discover the stories of migrants through the 19th and 20th centuries.
 We recommend that you arrive 15 minutes for before the start of the tour and make certain you are still wearing comfy walking shoes!

-If you are here on a weekend you may want to take part in the longer running 2-hour Quarantine Station Story Tour where you will really find out what it was like to be quarantined!
+If you are here on a weekend you may want to take part in the more in-depth Quarantine Station Story Tour where you will really find out what it was like to be quarantined!

 Book a tour online or in person at the Visitor Information Centre.